roszpun/vue2-booking-form/README.md

-# A Recruitmen assignmnt for eobuwie.pl
+# A booking form with calendar with VUE

 ## Getting started
 ```